-Dr. Booth died on the 24th of August, 1994 in Port Lambton, Ontario.
+Dr. Booth died at the Sydenham District Hospital in Wallaceburg on the 24th of August, 1994.
 He was buried next to his wife Carmen Lucille Booth at the McDonald Cemetery.
 The same cemetery that his parents are buried at.

 After the death of Dr. Booth, Bernice Madeline (Haley) (Tiffin) Booth married William Earl Hill some years later.
 She died in Tillsonburg in 2002 and was buried at the Springford Cemetery in Oxford County.

 **Dr. Eldon Tiffin also appears on the Chatham-Kent Physician Tribute website.